Jubilate Agno: Critical interpretation

 Many critics have focused on the unique language of Jubilate Agno.
 Smart's constant emphasis on the force of poetry in the poem takes on the qualities of the Ars Poetica tradition.
 As such, Smart is attempting to develop a poetic language that will connect him to the "one true, eternal poem" of God.
 This poetic language connects Smart to Orpheus and David, but also relates him to Adam's "onomathetic" tradition, or the idea that names hold significant weight in the universe and that Adam was able to join in with creation by naming objects.

 However, many critics have focused on the possible sexual images present in Jubilate Agno.
 The image of "horns" in Jubilate Agno is commonly viewed as a sexual image.
 Easton puts particular emphasis on the image of horns as a phallic image and contends that there are masculine and feminine horns throughout Smart's poem.
 Hawes picks up this theme and goes on to say that the poem shows "that [Smart] had been ‘feminized’ as a cuckold."
 In response to this possible cuckolding, Jubilate Agno predicts a misogynistic future while simultaneously undermining this effort with his constant associations to female creation.

 Jubilate Agno in music

-The text of Jubilate Agno is the source for Rejoice in the Lamb, a festival cantata composed by Benjamin Britten in 1943 for four soloists, a soprano, alto, tenor and bass choir, and organ.
+The text of Jubilate Agno is the source for Rejoice in the Lamb, a festival cantata composed by Benjamin Britten in 1943 for four soloists, SATB choir and organ.
 The cantata was commissioned by the Reverend Canon Walter Hussey for the celebration of the fiftieth anniversary of the consecration of St Matthew's Church, Northampton.